Off-sales and compliance with Health Protection (Coronavirus Restrictions) (England) Regulations 2020

 Q&A’S in relation to off sales

 In recent weeks we have seen relaxation in some lockdown measures and in increase of footfall in Shropshire due to the weather.
 We are aware that premises are supplying alcohol to the public via their ‘off sales’ as a takeaway service.
-Overall licenced premises have adhered to the new regulations and put social distancing measure in place to protect customers and staff, however they could still face potential enforcement under the Coronavirus regulations and the Licensing Act 2003 if the four licensing objectives are undermined.
+Overall licensed premises have adhered to the new regulations and put social distancing measure in place to protect customers and staff, however they could still face potential enforcement under the Coronavirus regulations and the Licensing Act 2003 if the four licensing objectives are undermined.